Please check back as we will be updating the FAQs periodically.

 5. How do our proposed raises compare to those of other state and city employees in this round of bargaining?

 The “pattern” of raises for NY State and City employees in this round of bargaining has been 2% per year.
 The 2% “across-the-board” (applicable to all pay rates) raises in the proposed PSC contract are consistent with the “pattern”—the economic construct city and state governments normally apply to all union contracts.
 Individual unions negotiated slight variations in year-to-year percentages.
 (For example, DC 37 negotiated one 3% raise, but it covers a period of a year and a half.)
+The current 2% collective bargaining pattern is projected to keep pace with inflation, but it does not break with austerity funding for the public sector.

 Another source of variation is the additional funding for “equity increases,” which was agreed to by both the City and State, but with the proviso that these amounts would not be applied to the across-the-board increases.
 For example, in their contract with SUNY, UUP negotiated a modest additional percentage to address inequities arising from compression of full-time salaries.
 (Their contract does not have salary step schedules.)
 DC 37 negotiated a small additional percentage from the City and CUNY to address salary inequities and provide funds to maintain benefits.
 Increased funding for welfare funds is also part of most public employee contracts in this round.